borti4938/n64rgb_pcb/README.md

 ### 5. Finish the Work

-Before continue you can assemble the RF shield and heat sink back to the N64 mainboard.
+Before continuing you can assemble the RF shield and heat sink back to the N64 mainboard.
 In that way everything is secured in place where it belongs to.
 Of course, if you use an installation with wires, make sure that you know which wire is for what.
 On my ealrier installs I used some wire marker.